John Lovelace, 3rd Baron Lovelace: Glorious Revolution

 He was admitted into the confidence of those organising the Glorious Revolution to replace the Catholic James II with the Protestant William of Orange.
 In March 1688, he was summoned before the Privy Council and questioned about his dealings with William, but was released on account of insufficient evidence.
 He protested his loyalty to James in person, but the King was unimpressed, saying angrily: "My Lord, this is not the first trick you have played me".
 Lovelace indignantly replied "I never played a trick on your majesty or anyone else".

 He arranged secret meetings in a cellar at Ladye Place, his home in Hurley.
-Once he heard that William had landed in England, he set out with 70 men to join him, but was captured and imprisoned in Gloucester Castle.
+Once he heard that William had landed in England, he set out with 70 men to join him, but was captured by the militia (commanded by Henry Somerset) after a skirmish at Cirencester and imprisoned in Gloucester Castle.
 After his release, he entered Oxford with a force of 300 cavalry to occupy the city for William.